ashashree2000/Data_LINK_Lab/README.md

 The project's folder structure is organized as follows:

+- `sscrape.py`: This file contains python scripts to scrape the data from the URL: https://himkosh.nic.in/eHPOLTIS/PublicReports/wfrmBudgetAllocationbyFD.aspx
 - `dll_data_cleaningand_aqlite.py`: This file contains python scripts for data cleaning and to store the processed data in a SQLite database.
 - `dll_pipeline.py`: This file contains python script for defining the tasks within the data pipeline through prefect.
 - 'airflowscripts.py' : this file contain scripts for setting up the pipeline using airflow.